eclipse-sumo/sumo/docs/web/docs/Tools/Routes.md

 </routes>
 ```

+## Further Options

+- **--parking-areas FILE**: Load additional file with parking area definitions.
+If the final edge of a vehicle has a parkingArea, this will be used as the destination
+- **--person-duration**, **--person-until**: if set, any persons in the input will receive a `<stop>` as the last element of their plan
+- **--start-at-stop**: if set, vehicle routes will be shortened so they start at the final edge.
+This can be used to define stationary traffic which fills up parkingAreas without driving around.

 # vehicle2flow.py

 This tool transforms every vehicle definition to a flow definition with the configured end time and period (depart is used as begin time).